stakater/stakater-docs/docs/content/sre/backup-restore/restore-with-gitops.md

   ttl: 2h0m0s
 ~~~

-## 3. Disable self heal in Argocd:
+## 3. Disable self heal in ArgoCD:

 Disable self heal in ArgoCD application that is managing PVC so it does not recreate resources from GitOps.